ForceCLI/force/README.md

     Usage: force <command> [<args>]

     Available commands:
        login       Log in to force.com
        logout      Log out from force.com
        logins      List force.com logins used
        active      Show or set the active force.com account whoami      Show information about the active account describe    Describe the object or list of available objects sobject     Manage standard & custom objects
        field       Manage sobject fields
        record      Create, modify, or view records
        bulk        Load csv file use Bulk API fetch       Export specified artifact(s) to a local directory import      Import metadata from a local directory export      Export metadata to a local directory query       Execute a SOQL statement
        apex        Execute anonymous Apex code
        log         Fetch debug logs
        oauth       Manage ConnectedApp credentials
        test        Run apex tests
        security    Displays the OLS and FLS for a given SObject version     Display current version
-       push      Deploy single artifact from a local directory aura      Retrieve or deploy Aura components
+       apiversion  Set the Salesforce API version metadata is pulled with push        Deploy single artifact from a local directory aura        Retrieve or deploy Aura components
        password    See password status or reset password notify      Should notifications be used
        limits      Display current limits
        help        Show this help

     Run 'force help [command]' for details.